CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

 cluster!
 You can try this example either within a single Kubernetes cluster, or across multuple Kubernetes clusters.

-First, deploy a new active PostgreSQL cluster that is configured to use S3 with pgBackRest.
-For example:
+First, deploy a new active PostgreSQL cluster that is configured to use S3 or GCS with pgBackRest.

+An example that uses S3:

 ```
 pgo create cluster hippo --pgbouncer --replica-count=2 \